bictorv/chaosnet-bridge/doc/NCP.md

 ### Applications:
 - [ ] Implement a PEEK protocol to show the state of conns and cbridge (including the things reported by the `-s` command line option).
 (This needs to be done in cbridge itself, to have access the internal data structures.
 Having only 488 bytes for a Simple protocol is limiting, but implementing a "shortcut" Stream protocol directly is a nice challenge.)
 - [ ] Implement a new CONFIG stream command for interacting with the configuration and state.
 Avoids the 488 byte problem, and would not allow remote access meaning a more limited security issue (only local).
-- [ ] Implement a fabulous web-based Chaosnet display using STATUS, LASTCN, DUMP-ROUTING-TABLE, UPTIME, TIME...
+- [x] Implement a fabulous web-based Chaosnet display using STATUS, LASTCN, DUMP-ROUTING-TABLE, UPTIME, TIME...
+Done, see [here](https://up.dfupdate.se/cha/hinfo.py).
 - [x] Implement a proper DOMAIN server (same as the non-standard simple DNS but over a Stream connection).
-Done, see [here](domain.py).
+Done, see [here](../tools/domain.py).
 - [x] Implement a [HOSTAB server](https://chaosnet.net/amber.html#Host-Table).
 This is useful for CADR systems (using the `:CHAOS-HOST-TABLE-SERVER-HOSTS` site option).
 (There is a HOSTAB server in ITS, but it only uses the local host table, not DNS.)
 - [x] Port the old FILE server from MIT to use this (see https://tumbleweed.nu/r/chaos/dir?ci=tip&name=chcbridge).
 - [ ] Implement a new [FILE](https://github.com/PDP-10/its/blob/master/doc/sysdoc/chaos.file) (or [NFILE](https://tools.ietf.org/html/rfc1037)) server (and client) in a modern programming language.
-A sketch of a client for FILE is now done, in Python.
+A sketch of [a client for FILE](../tools/file.py) is now done, in Python.
 - [ ] Implement UDP over Foreign/UNC, then CHUDP over that. :-) Using `chaos_packet` it should be straight-forward.